-As many homeowners know, attic insulation removal in Toronto declines in performance over time.
+As many homeowners know, old attic insulation in Toronto has a tendency to stop providing as many benefits over time.
 In some cases, the insulation may simply be aging and unproductive.
 In other cases, the materials could be damaged or even contaminated.
 Whatever the situation, when it’s time for insulation removal, EcoComfort can provide homeowners with a comprehensive approach that is safe and clean.

 Our overall approach to insulation removal is not only unique, but highly recommended.
 With attic insulation removal in Toronto, EcoComfort begins with an in-depth inspection of the space.
 This allows for an accurate assessment of conditions, including the existing insulation as well as the physical structure.
 At this stage, our experienced team will determine if insulation removal is required, or if a “topping up” approach will suffice.
 Beyond insulation, we inspect for air leakage and energy efficiency, where additional retrofitting (air sealing and mechanical ventilation) may be required.